fluxusfrequency/blog/setting-up-a-clientside-js-project-with-gulp-and-browserify.md

 var mochaPhantomjs = require('gulp-mocha-phantomjs');
 ```

-Now we can start defining some gulp tasks.
+Now we can start defining some tasks.

 ### JSHint